-As with most things, the first step of the Onboarding Loop is the preparation stage of the onboarding process.
-As we’ve previously seen in New Employee Onboarding: 4 Things To Do To Onboard Like A Pro, a fundamental element of planning any type of onboarding—no matter the position a new hire takes on—is defining expectations before anything else.
-In other words, the HR manager must define the role and responsibilities the new employee will be expected to take on, along with the scope of the job with expected performance or delivery milestones.
+As with most things, the first step of the Onboarding Loop is the preparation stage.
+As we’ve previously seen in 4 Essential Onboarding Checklists for New Joiners, a fundamental element of planning any type of onboarding—no matter the position a new joiner takes on—is defining expectations before anything else.
+In other words, the HR manager must define the role and responsibilities the new joiner will be expected to take on, along with the scope of the job with expected performance or delivery milestones.

-Before you begin mapping out the actual onboarding plan, ask yourself: What are the objectives?
-What are the targeted results we want to get out of this particular onboarding?
+Before you begin mapping out the actual onboarding experience, ask yourself: What are the objectives here?
+What are the targeted results we want to get out of this particular onboarding experience?

-At Softstart, we consider onboarding as a spectrum adapted through its various stages spanning over the first year of employment, recommending a strong 3-month onboarding plan with recurrent monthly touch points after that up until the 12-month mark.
+At Softstart, we consider onboarding as a spectrum adapted through various stages spanning over the first year of a new joiner’s new role, recommending onboarding activities for the first three months, with recurrent monthly touch points after that up until the 12-month mark.

 – Onboarding for the First Day/Week/Month

 – Access to Tools & Materials